terra-money/docs/docs/develop/dapp/quick-start/cw20-factory.md

 # ...
 ```

 ### 2. Modify the contract files

-Now that you've add the `CW20 Base` to implement the CW20 token base logic, modify the following files:
+Now that you've added the `CW20 Base` to implement the base CW20 token logic, modify the following files:

 - `msg.rs`
 - `lib.rs`